The 5 problems with modern calisthenics. Not so much about bodyweight training itself but how modern calisthenics is done and what is left undone.

-You see, getting good at planches, handstands, chin ups and levers won't transfer well to any other activities such as most sports, yoga and martial arts.
+You see, getting good at planches, handstands, chin ups and levers won't transfer well to any other activities such as most sports and martial arts.

 For universal performance, they are mostly waste of time.
 Just because they require lots of strength, doesn't mean the skills will make you universally strong.

 In the calisthenics circles there is this idea that once you can do 10 different skills at the highest level, you are strong.
 In reality, it doesn't work this way.
 This is reverse engineering performance which doesn't work.